What is a TFSA?

 - Canadians aged 18 and older can save up to $5,500 every year1 (as well as any unused contribution room from previous years) in a tax-free savings account.

-- Your contributions to a TFSA will not be deductible for income tax purposes but investment income, including capital gains you earn in a TFSA, will not be taxed, even when withdrawn.
+- Your contributions will not be deductible for income tax purposes but investment income, including capital gains you earn, will not be taxed, even when withdrawn.

-- You can carry forward unused TFSA contribution room to future years.
+- You can carry forward unused contribution room to future years.

-- Subject to your investment terms, you can withdraw funds from the TFSA at any time for any purpose.
+- Subject to your investment terms, you can withdraw funds at any time for any purpose.

 - The amount you withdraw is added to your contribution room in the next year, in addition to your annual maximum.
 If you’ve carried unused contribution room forward from previous years, you may still be able to add more than the annual maximum.

-- Neither income earned in a TFSA nor withdrawals will affect your eligibility for federal income-tested benefits and credits, such as Old Age Security.
+- Neither income earned nor withdrawals will affect your eligibility for federal income-tested benefits and credits, such as Old Age Security.

 - TFSA assets can be transferred directly to your spouse when you die without affecting his/her contribution room.